 To continue its expansion in the U.S. urban markets, Target launched its smaller format stores in July 2012.
 The CityTarget stores are about 40% smaller than a typical SuperTarget store and offer a range of uniquely tailored merchandise according to the needs of urban dwellers.
 Since these stores offer products catering to a customer’s daily needs, they generate high sales per square foot.
 In 2013, these stores performed very well despite the prevailing weakness in the U.S. retail industry.
 The retailer currently operates only eight such stores, but plans to add them throughout the U.S. in the coming years.

 Encouraged by the success of Wal-Mart express, Target is developing a separate small format known as Target Express, which is about 15% the size of a general merchandise store.
 Target is planning to offer private label daily need products such as food, healthcare, beauty and other household essentials in these stores.
-We believe that there is a lot of expansion room for Target’s small stores since Wal-Mart plans to open 270-300 small stores in a single year and some dollar stores operate close to 10,000 stores in the U.S.
+So far, the lone Target Express store has performed very well, which should encourage the company to open more such stores.

 Rewards program to stimulate consumer spending